koga73/OOP/README.md

 //Note that if we pass in non-object parameters they will get sent to the constructor
-//Object type parameters will apply value overrides to the instance var defaultShape = new foo.bar.Shape(300, 400, {
+//Object type parameters will apply value overrides to the instance var customShape = new foo.bar.Shape(300, 400, {
-	test:"this prop gets added to the class because its in an object" });
+	test:"this prop gets added to the instance"
-console.log(defaultShape);
+});
+console.log(customShape);
 ```

 ### Static: